Skowronek (horse): Life

 Skowronek was imported to England in 1913.
 The English painter Walter Winans bought Skowronek from Count Josef Potocki's Antoniny Stud in Poland.
 Winas had originally gone to Poland to hunt game at Count Potocki's private animal park, Piławin, located north of Antoniny, where he became enamored of Potocki's horses and upon the Count's recommendation, purchased Skowronek for £150.
 Winans used him as a model for several bronzes, then sold Skowronek to Mr. Webb Wares, "who rode him as a hack," and eventually sold him to H.V.
 Musgrave Clark, where he was shown and used at stud for the first time, coming to the attention of Lady Wentworth.

 Lady Wentworth bought Skowronek under circumstances that remain a bit confusing even today.
 Clark believed he was selling the horse to an American exporter, but at the last minute, the export was cancelled and Lady Wentworth turned out to be the owner of Skowronek.
-Clark was a rival Arabian breeder, and Lady Wentworth may have used the agent as a front; concerned that if Clark had known she was interested, he may have increased the price or refused to sell the horse at all.
+Clark was a rival Arabian breeder, and Lady Wentworth may have used the agent as a front; concerned that if Clark had known she was interested, he might have increased the price or refused to sell the horse at all.
 Clark was not happy with the result, and the two breeders had a somewhat cool relationship thereafter.